 Oakley Evzero Blades

 The Oakley Evzero Blades come in a variety of colors (more than shown above), each with a slightly different rate of transmission and protection index.
 I chose the Polarized Road cycling glasses for Medium Light conditions that I thought would be perfect for a cloudy or mostly cloudy day and/or sunrise.

 My first observation was that they were slightly darker than what I might have typically worn on a very cloudy day.
 But, as I continued my ride I noticed the high contrast they offered more than made up for a slightly darker shade.
 The New England Fall leaves were also much more vibrant looking at them through the Evzero Blades lens than with my naked eye.

 Wearing them after a storm, I felt I could better navigate fallen debris looking through the lens on these cycling sunglasses than with my naked eyes.
 As the sun came out slightly towards the end of the ride, the Blades performed even better.
 The high contrast seems to allow for any shade/light conditions to have a very minimal impact on my ride visibility.

 These glasses are very light and comfortable to wear and fit my face perfectly despite being advertised as “men’s” like all the others.
 The only change I might make would be to increase the height of the frame so that if the sun were further overhead that it wouldn’t shine into your eyes over top.

-The Smith Ruckus comes in a range of ChromaPop versions and the Photochromic one I selected that also includes a rose flash ChromaPop lens.
+The Smith Ruckus cycling sunglasses come in a range of ChromaPop versions, and the Photochromic one I selected also includes a rose flash ChromaPop lens.